 Do you need to transport mortal remains from the Netherlands to abroad and vice versa?
 You must have a death certificate and a laissez-passer (body passport, lijkenpas) or similar declaration to do so.
 Mortal remains must be transported in an airtight zinc lined coffin or casket by a registered hearse.

-You must have a death certificate and a laissez-passer (body passport) or similar declaration to be able to transport mortal remains from the Netherlands to abroad and vice versa.
+You need a death certificate before you can transport mortal remains.
 The death certificate is issued by the municipality where the deceased person has passed away.
-Then a municipality in the Netherlands is able to issue an authorisation for burial or cremation.
+A municipality in the Netherlands can then issue an authorisation for burial or cremation.

-When you transport mortal remains to or from a country that has not endorsed this Convention, you must also have a certificate from the competent authorities that specifies the name of the deceased and the place to which they are being conveyed.
-Different rules apply to Belgium and Luxemburg.
-Contact your municipality for more information.
+When you transport mortal remains to or from a country that has not ratified the Strasbourg Convention, you must also have a certificate from the competent authorities that specifies the name of the deceased and the place to which you transport the remains.

 If the remains are being transported within the Benelux (Netherlands, Belgium and Luxembourg) you only need a permit to bury or cremate the body.

 RDW inspection of hearse and registration number

 Funeral transport in the Netherlands takes place in a hearse.
 If you want to use a car as a hearse, it must be inspected by the RDW first.
 A hearse requires special equipment.
 Once the Netherlands Vehicle Authority (RDW) has inspected your hearse, it will issue a special registration number (vehicle category M and body type SD).

 Transporting the ashes of a deceased across borders